 European shares rise amid hopes for Brexit deal breakthrough

-Stoxx 600 benchmark index still on course to end tumultuous 2020 down 5%
+Stoxx 600 benchmark index on course to end tumultuous 2020 down 5% despite recovery

-Wall Street stocks were mostly higher in early trading on December 23rd, shrugging off president Donald Trump’s sharp criticism of the stimulus package as the US reached agreement to boost its coronavirus vaccine supply.
-Photograph: Angela Weiss / AFP
+Wall Street stocks were mostly higher in early trading on Wednesday, shrugging off US president Donald Trump’s sharp criticism of the stimulus package as the US reached agreement to boost its coronavirus vaccine supply.
+Photograph: Angela Weiss/AFP via Getty Images

 European shares logged yet another day of strong gains on Wednesday, making up almost all of the losses at the start of the week, cheered by suggestions of an imminent Brexit trade deal.